ilchen/cryptopals/README.md

 and [PolynomialGaloisFieldOverGF2::getSquaringMatrix](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/PolynomialGaloisFieldOverGF2.java#L64-L80)

 ##### Implementing basic operations for matrices in GF(2)
-I felt it would be an overkill to create a whole new class to represent matrices in GF(2), instead I went for a simple representation as `boolean[][]` and the [BooleanMatrixOperations class](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/BooleanMatrixOperations.java) with static methods that accept matrices and vectors in GF(2).
+I felt it would be an overkill to create a whole new class to represent matrices over GF(2), instead I went for a simple representation as `boolean[][]` and the [BooleanMatrixOperations class](https://github.com/ilchen/cryptopals/blob/master/src/main/java/com/cryptopals/set_8/BooleanMatrixOperations.java) with static methods that accept matrices and vectors in GF(2).